HabanaAI/Model-References/PyTorch/computer_vision/classification/lightning/resnet/README.md

  - Added support for HABANA data loader.
 ### 1.9.0
  - Added work around to disable dynamic shape support for HPU  to mitigate performance issues.
+### 1.11.0
+ - Dynamic Shapes will be enabled by default in future releases.
+It is currently disabled in training script.